GarnierLenny/MonAmiChef/README.md

 ## ✨ Features

 - **AI Chat Assistant**: Get personalized recipe recommendations and cooking advice
+- **Speech-to-Text**: Voice input with real-time waveform visualization (supports English, French, and more)
 - **Smart Meal Planning**: Plan your meals with AI-powered suggestions
 - **Recipe Discovery**: Explore a vast collection of recipes tailored to your preferences
 - **Nutrition Tracking**: Monitor nutritional information for your meals